-It is only now, though, after eleven years of being a mother myself, coming to terms with a difficult separation and co-parenting with my son’s father, a lot of experience working with children and families in different settings, and just recently the break-up of my relationship with my best friend and partner due to trauma of losing their mama, that I am beginning to understand what I want to do with my skills and my yearning to tell stories of beauty, even when it is not so beautiful.
+It is only now, though, after 16 years of being a mother myself, coming to terms with a difficult separation and co-parenting with my son’s father, a lot of experience working with children and families in different settings, and the break-up of my relationship with my best friend and partner due to trauma of losing their mama, that I am beginning to understand what I want to do with my skills and my yearning to tell stories of beauty, even when it is not so beautiful.

 “There is a crack in everything, that’s where the light gets in”

 Some of you may have already met me and seen my work either here at this site, or on my Facebook page http://www.facebook.com/applestarphoto.
 Those who have, know love taking pictures of children, parents, learning, community and showing how we each have unique gifts to share hidden in our core.
 When we are honoured for how we show up and what we bring to the table, we can truly shine from the inside out.
 My photography aims to hold a space for our deeper yearnings, our buried seeds.

 Still, I’ve been trying to get closer and closer to what I really want to do.
 Is it just candid portraiture?
 Or a focus on play, alternative learning, wilderness skills, freeing up ourselves through costume, silliness, sensuality?
 Is it therapeutic photography, re wilding and body positive, celebratory, helping women or couples rediscover their sensuality…?

 I know through my work in childcare and education, I have long been an advocate for children and mamas.
 I believe how we raise our children, is how we raise ourselves.
 I am inspired by attachment as a life-long need, NVC, Forest school, regenerative community, body positive and re wilding, as well as the basic needs of art, story telling and celebration in culture repair.